How to build an ERP RFQ

-You’ve talked to ERP vendors ad nauseam; you’ve read and re-read and clarified the RFPs’; you’ve done every reference call and site visit allowed; it’s time to start talking price.
+You’ve talked to a range of ERP vendors.
+You’ve read, re-read and clarified the RFPs from your shortlist.
+You’ve done every reference call and site visit allowed; it’s time to start talking price.
 You offer each company on your ERP vendor shortlist that you believe could provide you with a viable software solution an RFQ (request for quote).
 This is the process by which the ERP vendor formally tenders a price for the requirements they intend to fulfill.

 Be prepared to be initially confused by the results of your ERP RFQ.
 Most software vendors do not put effort into simplifying their pricing, and this is complicated stuff.
 You will likely have to study the RFQ carefully to fully understand it.